Clarifying the Yahoo and Google Confusion with Lucky

 I thought Lucky improves Google search?
 What does this have to do with Yahoo?

 Lucky fetches Google’s results and shows them on Yahoo.
 The specific webpage doesn’t matter, I could’ve used any site.
 I could’ve used zombo.com.
-Yahoo is just a vessel to display results from Google.
+Yahoo is just a container to display results from Google.

 Can’t you just make Lucky work on google.com?